Marcelh1983/angular-document-viewer/README.md

 # ngx-doc-viewer

-This component uses google document viewer of the office365 viewer to show a pdf or word document.
+This component uses google document viewer or the office365 viewer to show a pdf or word document.

 ### Install the NPM Module
 ```sh